-- Freshman experience-One credit hour.
-SSC 101 Learning and Transition.
-Required of all freshmen but not transfer students with 12 or more credit hours. - 2) Biblical studies-Six credit hours.
-BIB 112 and 113 Biblical Introduction. - 3) Communications-Six credit hours.
-ENG 101 Composition and COM 101Principles of Communication.
+- 1) Community of Learners (1 credit hour): SSC 101 Learning and Transition.
+Required of all freshman but not transfer students with 12 or more credits. - 2) Reason and Rhetoric (6 credit hours): ENG 101 Composition, COM 101 Principles of Communication, or PHI 100 Critical Thinking.
 The typical student takes these courses during the freshman year.
-Upon recommendation of the English department, one of the following courses may substitute for ENG 101: ENG 102 Academic Research and Writing; ENG 111 Topics in Contemporary Writing; ENG 191 Argumentative Writing; ENG 205 Advanced Composition; or ENG 311 Technical Writing.
-The ENG 101 (or substitute) requirement is met only with a grade of C- or better. - 4) Humanities-Six credit hours from approved department list.
-Most often this is HUM 103 and 203. - 5) Natural science-Four credit hours.
-SCS 110 Introduction to Natural Science or any other laboratory science course. - Physical education-One credit hour.
-PED 103 Health and Fitness.
-See note under physical education above. - 7) Social science-Three credit hours.
-One course from the social science list above.
+Upon recommendation of the English department, one of the following courses may substitute for ENG 101: ENG 102 Academic Research and Writing; ENG 151, Honors English Composition; ENG 201 Introduction to Creative Writing; ENG 205 Advanced Composition; or ENG 232 Introduction to Rhetoric.
+The ENG 101 (or substitute) requirement is met only with a grade of C- or better. - 3) God (6 credit hours): BIB 112 Biblical Introduction I- Creation to Post-Exilic Period and BIB 113 Biblical Introduction II Intertestamental Period through Apostolic Age. - 4) Humanity (6 credit hours): Six credit hours from approved department list.
+Most often this is HUM 103 and 203. - 5) Cosmos (5 credit hours): SCS 110 Introduction to Natural Science or any other laboratory science course.
+PED 103 Health and Fitness. - 6) Society (3 credit hours): Choose from a Group A course.